Management & Organizations

 Management & Organizations Requirements

-Beyond completion of the Freeman College core curriculum requirements all MORS majors must take the following set of core courses:
+Beyond completion of the Freeman College core curriculum requirements, all MORS majors must complete the following set of eight courses:

 MORS Core Requirements